Kim Putters

-Political career
+Early life and career

+Putters grew up in a family that was active in the inland shipping industry.
+He was professor of Health Care Policy and Steering at Erasmus University Rotterdam until 2022, since 2022 he has been professor of Broad Welfare at Tilburg University.

 Dutch Senate

 Putters served as a member of the Dutch Senate from 2003 to 11 june 2013.
 From 2011 until his departure in 2013, Putters served as the First Vice President of the Senate.
 He also served as deputy leader of the PvdA in the Upper House.
 In the Senate, he focused on science policy and higher education, public housing and spatial planning, and public health, welfare and sport.

 From 2011 to 2013, he also chaired the Dutch parliamentarian delegation in the Inter-Parliamentary Union (IPU).
 In the municipality of Hardinxveld-Giessendam, he acted as a council member, party leader and formateur between 2002 and 2012.

 Netherlands Institute for Social Research (SCP)

 Putters served as director of the Netherlands Institute for Social Research (SCP) from 2013 to 2022.
 In that role, he directed the SCP and advised cabinet and parliament on the social issues of our time, putting them in a broader societal context.
+Putters regularly wrote opinion pieces that appeared in Het Financieele Dagblad, and de Volkskrant named him the most influential person of the Netherlands in 2019 and 2020.
+He often commented on growing dissatisfaction with politics and the government among citizens as well as an increasingly fierce public discourse.
+He criticized budget cuts of the second Rutte cabinet, and he called for the creation of a new social contract between citizens and "the elite" to allow for societal, economic, and ecological progress.